vyoussofzadeh/meg-laterality-for-Brainstorm/README.md

-# MEG Laterality Tool for Brainstorm
+# MELAB: MEG Lateralization Analysis for Brainstorm

 This repository hosts a Brainstorm-compatible pipeline for analyzing brain laterality using magnetoencephalography (MEG) task responses.
 The pipeline leverages [Brainstorm](https://neuroimage.usc.edu/brainstorm/) Matlab toolbox to facilitate robust analysis of hemispheric differences and lateralization indices (LI) in brain activity.